Veerle De Bosscher

-Veerle De Bosscher is associate professor at the department of Sports Policy and Management (faculty of Physical Education) of the Vrije Universiteit Brussel (VUB), Belgium.
+Veerle De Bosscher is professor in sport management at the department of Sports and Movement Sciences (faculty of Physical Education) of the Vrije Universiteit Brussel (VUB), Belgium.
 She graduated in 1994 in Physical Education, earned a Masters degree (GGS) in sports management in Brussels (VUB, 1995) and in training and coaching in Leuven (KUL, 1995).
-From 2013-2015 she was a visiting professor at Utrecht University in the Netherlands, School of Governance and in 2009 she was a visiting research fellow at Bond University (Australia, Queensland).
+She was a former visiting professor at Utrecht University (the Netherlands) and Visiting Associate Professor within the Institute of Sport, Exercise and Active Living at Victoria University (Australia).
+Veerle De Bosscher lectures in the field of sport policy, high performance management, eventmanagement and sport organisation.
+Her research expertise lies in youth and elite sport, athlete pathways, sport development, sporting outcomes in relation to sport policy, effectiveness, monitoring and evaluation, strategic management, benchmarking and competitiveness.

-She has established and coordinates a worldwide international network on research in high performance sport, called SPLISS (Sports Policy factors Leading to International Sporting Success) on which she also obtained her PhD in 2007 and won a Best Paper Award during the SMAANZ conference in 2009.
-This network has grown into worldwide recognized research collaboration, involving over 20 countries, 58 researchers and 33 policy makers interested in elite sport policy and its effectiveness.
-Over time the SPLISS model has been widely discussed and used by several scholars and empirically applied by policy makers and National Olympic Committees internationally.
-Her leadership in managing research grants are growing, as she currently obtained research money for a total value of approximately 1.7 million Euros from national and international funding organisations.
+Veerle is founder and coordinator of SPLISS (Sports Policy factors Leading to International Sporting Success), a worldwide international network on research in high performance sport on which she also obtained her PhD in 2007 and won a Best Paper Award sport management (SMAANZ) in 2009.
+This network has grown into a worldwide recognized research collaboration, involving over 20 countries, 60 researchers and 35 policy makers.
+Over time SPLISS has been widely discussed in academic settings and was empirically applied by policy makers (see www.SPLISS.net).